FactorioCalc/FactorioCalc/docs/guide.rst

 "Krastorio 2" and "SEK2" (Space Exploration + Krastorio 2).
 A recipe file is
 not provided, however, as any provided is likely to out of date and will not match your exact configuration.
 To enable support use the name as first paramater to `setGameConfig`.
-For additional information see `mods`.
+For additional information see the `mods` module.

 Adding Additional Mods
 ----------------------